The cage should be a minimum of 24" x 24", or four square feet. Bigger is always better, so go for the largest cage you can!

 If your hedgehog likes to climb, choose a cage with solid walls rather than wire to prevent injury.
 A glass aquarium that is 30 gallons or larger may be a good choice.

 Plastic storage containers are another extremely popular option.
-They are super cheap and easy to make.
+They are very cheap and easy to make.
 The bin should be clear, and 90 quart or larger in size.
 Drill multiple holes in the lid and sides for ventilation.

 Hedgehogs need plenty of exercise, so a safe wheel is necessary.
 The wheel should have a solid running surface and a sturdy base.
 Bucket wheels are a popular option.
 Do not use the wire wheels commonly sold at pet stores, as they are not designed to hold the weight of a hedgehog and can easily tip over, causing injury.